 Awards

 The Section on Statistics in Epidemiology (SIE) of the American Statistical Association (ASA) invites nominations for the Nathan Mantel Award for lifetime contributions to the development and application of statistical science to problems and issues in epidemiology.
-The Nathan Mantel Award is in honor of Nathan Mantel (1919-2002), in recognition of his seminal and pivotal contributions to statistics in epidemiology.
-The award is given every two years to a researcher for lifetime contributions to the development and application of statistical science to problems and issues in epidemiology.
-The award consists of a $1000 award and a plaque and will be presented by the Section on Statistics in Epidemiology (SIE) at the Joint Statistical Meetings (JSM).
+The award is in honor of Nathan Mantel (1919-2002), in recognition of his pivotal contributions to statistics in epidemiology.
+The award consists of $1000 and a plaque and will be presented by the SIE Section at the Joint Statistical Meetings (JSM) in Nashville, TN in August 2025.

 The nominee should be a person widely known to have a strong established record in developing statistical methods for epidemiology.
 The nominee should be a member of the ASA, but consideration is not limited to candidates who are members of the SIE Section.

-To submit a nomination, please submit a CV and cover letter to Jenna Krall (jkrall@gmu.edu), the Section Secretary/Treasurer, by February 1, 2023.
-Questions about the award can also be addressed to Nandita Mitra, the 2023 Section Chair at nanditam@pennmedicine.upenn.edu.
+To submit a nomination, please submit a CV and cover letter to Nicole Pashley (np755@stat.rutgers.edu), the Section Secretary/Treasurer, by February 1, 2025.
+Questions about the award can also be addressed to Veronica Berrocal, the 2025 Section Chair at vberroca@uci.edu.

 Service Award